mikechaves/speak-easy-mr/README.md

     * Configure a Wit.ai application.
 Follow instructions in `Documentation/WitAiSetup.md` for initial setup.
     * Ensure the app is trained with necessary intents (e.g., `next_step`, `end_session`, `modify_light`) and relevant entities (custom `light_color`, `intensity_direction`, potentially `therapy_command`).
 Add varied utterances for robust recognition.
     * Link the corresponding `WitConfiguration` asset within the Unity project (assigned to `AppVoiceExperience` component).
+4.  **Audio Setup:**
+    *   Ensure an `AudioManager` prefab/instance exists in your main scene.
+    *   Assign an appropriate audio clip to the `Background Music Clip` field in the `AudioManager` Inspector (optional but recommended).
+    *   Assign an appropriate audio clip to the `Confirmation Sound Clip` field in the `AudioManager` Inspector.
-4. Build for your target platform (Meta Quest 2/3/Pro recommended for Passthrough).
+5. Build for your target platform (Meta Quest 2/3/Pro recommended for Passthrough).

 ## Documentation